 It’s not just that re-reading allows you the opportunity to rekindle and recall why you loved that book.
 Or see parts of the book you once glossed over in a fresh new light.

 It can actually read “different” depending on your stage of life too.
-Like how re-reading the romantic bits in epic novels like Withering Heights takes on a more measured hue (but with potentially more poignancy) after you’ve been married some years, compared to just before you got engaged.
+Like how re-reading the romantic bits in epic novels like Wuthering Heights takes on a more measured hue (but with potentially more poignancy) after you’ve been married some years, compared to just before you got engaged.

 Or how re-reading life hack books on how to become materially successful must seem like such a let-down after you went bankrupt from using the ideas found in them, compared to those heady initial months of launching your start-up.
 (Though you’re probably more likely to burn that book then read it again!)